• Skip to primary navigation

 While the mixture is beating, combine the cornstarch, powdered icing sugar and remaining teaspoon of spice.
 Dust the bottom and sides of your lined baking tin, using about a third of the cornstarch mix.
 Reserve the rest.

-• A square baking tin, lined with plastic wrap and dusted with cornstarch, powdered sugar and spices.
+Square baking pan lined with plastic wrap and dusted with powdered sugar mixture.

 Pour the mixture into the tin and leave to sit for two hours to set up.